 Cloud-based Apache JMeter Load Test task

-Use this task in a build or release pipeline to run Apache JMeter load tests in the cloud.
+Use this task to run Apache JMeter load tests in the cloud.

 The agent must have the following capability: